 The addition of these new features now makes it possible to conduct complex surveys in the field using multiple collectors and devices to add or edit the same surveys simultaneously.
 To that end, our new automatic data merging capability allows multiple people to edit the same form at the same time (even offline) then push their reports to the server, and Fulcrum will automatically merge what each user has collected into a single completed record.
 One user could be filling out the first few sections of information on a survey, and another could be snapping photos for the same survey, and both users can sync to merge their data together – a fantastic capability for multi-user teams.

 PDF report generation for Fulcrum is a popular feature with our users.
 It allows field staff or inspectors to generate reports on-the-fly, then send or email those reports while out and about.
 To make this even more powerful, we’ve added a new option to the exporter that allows you to batch generate reports for each record when exported.

 To support all of these great new features, today you can also download the latest updates for the iOS and Android mobile versions of Fulcrum to take advantage of them.
 Download the latest iOS update from the App Store, and the Android update from the Google Play Store.

 We’re excited to be able to add this much-requested and powerful feature set to Fulcrum, and look forward to hearing how it can further improve your field data collection work.
 Starting today, these features will be available to Small plans and higher.
-They’re also all available to try by registering for your free 30-day trial.
+They’re also all available to try by registering for your free trial.
 Stay tuned for more updates in the coming days showcasing new ways you can use Fulcrum with advanced data collection needs.